New! The best of Michelle's Knit-Along Designs...

 You already know about Michelle's hugely popular Progressive Needles Knit-Along series hosted over the last 4-5 years ... now, Michelle has collected her most popular KAL designs into one terrific book!
 The patterns have been re-knit in new yarns and fresh colors to tempt your needles!
 But the best thing about the book is each design is supported by the super helpful videos on her website.
 So, it's like getting 25 patterns along with the classes, all for the price of one book ... wow!

-The hardcopy will be available mid-May.
+The hardcopy book is available NOW!
 The eBook and individual PDFs will be available in July.
-You can pre-order the Hard Copy Book now or wait until the eBook is available on Ravelry.
+You can order the Hard Copy Book now or wait until the eBook is available on Ravelry.
 In the meantime, you can browse each amazing design below, get your yarn, needles and notions right away ... check out the introductory video ...

 Best of Knit Purl Hunter Designs